 Hou Yi took the pill home and hid it under a rafter.
 One day, Hou Yi was summoned away again by Emperor Yao.
 During her husband’s absence, Chang’e noticed a white beam of light beckoning from the rafters and discovered the pill.
 Chang’e swallowed it and immediately found that she could fly.

-Hou Yi returned home; realising what had happened, he began to reprimand his wife.
+Hou Yi returned home; realizing what had happened, he began to reprimand his wife.
 Chang’e escaped by flying out the window into the sky.

 Hou Yi pursued her halfway across the heavens, but was forced to return to Earth because of strong winds.
 Chang’e reached the moon, where she coughed up part of the pill.
 Chang’e commanded the hare that lived on the moon to make another pill.
 Chang’e would then be able to return to Earth and her husband.